-The keywords in this group activate or deactivate basic tasks to be performed by the NBO programs, or change the way the NBO search is conducted.
+The keywords in this group activate or deactivate basic tasks to be performed by the NBO program, or change the way the NBO search is conducted.
 Each keyword is described in terms of the option it activates (together with an indication of where the option is useful):

 KEYWORD OPTION DESCRIPTION NPA Request Natural Population Analysis and printing of NPA summary tables (Section A.3.2).
-This keyword also activates calculation of NAOs, except for semi-empirical ESS methods.
+This keyword activates calculation of NAOs, except for semi-empirical ESS methods.
+Use NPA=ONLY when seeking NPA output only.
 NBO Request calculation of NBOs and printing of the main NBO table (Section A.3.3).
 NBOSUM Request printing of the NBO summary table (Section A.3.6).
 This combines elements of the NBO table and 2nd-order perturbation theory analysis table (see below) in a convenient form for recognizing the principal delocalization patterns.
 MSPNBO Request "maximum spin-paired" NBOs from the spin-averaged density matrix (rather than the separate density matrices for α and β spin), as suggested by Michl and coworkers [J. Am.
 Chem.
 Soc.
 114 , 10631 (1992)].
 This has no effect for closed-shell systems, but gives an alternative (somewhat less accurate) description of open-shell systems.
-MSPNBO is useful when the ESS provides no spin information (e.g., GUGA algorithm).
+MSPNBO is useful when the ESS provides no spin information (e.g., as with the GUGA approach).
 NOBOND Request that no bonds (2-center NBOs) are to be formed in the NBO procedure (Section B.6.7).
 The resulting NBOs will then simply be 1-center atomic hybrids.
 (Useful for highly ionic species.)
 3CBOND Request search for 3-center, 2-electron bonds (Section B.6.8; for 3-center, 4-electron hyperbonds, see Sec.
 B.16.).
 The normal default is to search for only 1- and 2-center NBOs.
 (Useful for diborane and other electron-deficient 'bridged' species.)
 SKIPBO Skip the computation of NBOs, i.e., only determine NAOs and perform natural population analysis.
-(Useful when only NPA is desired.)
+(This keyword is deprecated; use NPA=ONLY instead.)

 NLMO Compute and print out the summary table of Natural Localized Molecular Orbitals (Section B.6.2).
 NLMOs are similar to Boys or Edmiston-Ruedenberg LMOs, but more efficiently calculated.
-(Useful for 'semilocalized' description of an SCF or correlated wavefunction, and activated automatically by NLMO-related keywords such as DIPOLE, STERIC, NCS, NJC.)
+(Useful for 'semilocalized' description of an SCF or correlated wavefunction, and activated automatically by NLMO-related keywords such as DIPOLE, STERIC, NCS, NJC.) ------ --

-Note that the SKIPBO keyword has higher precedence than other keywords in this list, so that keywords with which it is implicitly in conflict (e.g., NBO, 3CBOND, NLMO) will be ignored if SKIPBO is included in the \$NBO keylist.
+Note that the NPA=ONLY keyword has higher precedence than other keywords in this list, so that keywords with which it is implicitly in conflict (e.g., NBO, 3CBOND, NLMO) will be ignored if NPA=ONLY is included in the \$NBO keylist.